serin113/blifs/README.md

 # blifs
 Simulate and generate 2D (discrete, neighbor-based) cellular automata in a console by using formatted files.

-Currently, the board is a torus, *i.e.* an edge on the board loops to the opposite edge.
+A cell's state is determined by the number of live neighbors around it and the corresponding rules, which is given by a rules file.

-Sample files are in the `boards` & `rules` folders.
+At the moment, the board space is a torus, *i.e.* any edge on the board loops to the opposite edge.

 ***